AnjanaPathirana99/AnjanaPathirana99/README.md

 ### Hi there, I'm Anjana Pathirana 👋

-I am a self-motivated, passionate, responsible undergraduate with the mindset of achieving goals.
+A self-motivated, passionate, responsible undergraduate with the mindset of achieving goals.
 I love to seek interesting vast knowledge in the IT industry.
-Looking at problems in an innovative manner and solving them efficiently & effectively is my attitude.

 - 🔭 I’m currently learning React & Angular.
 - 🌱 I’m currently following B.Sc.
 (Hons.) in Information Technology in University of Moratuwa.